page-up-arrow

 Thinking Styles in Anxiety Before and After Treatment

-Principal Investigators: Joelle LeMoult, PhD, UBC, local PI: Karen Rowa
+Principal Investigator: Joelle LeMoult, PhD, UBC, local PI: Karen Rowa, Psychologist

 The aim of this study is to help understand more about anxiety and the way people think and respond when in different moods.
 Participation in our study involves completing different questionnaires and computer tasks that are administered in a session before starting therapy for generalized anxiety disorder and then after therapy is complete.
 Participants are reimbursed for their time.